Azure/communication-ui-library/docs/references/creating-a-release.md

 You are now ready to publish the package!

+    TODO: link to workflow
+    TODO: Refer to the rule of two

 1. Run the "Publish npm packages" GitHub action _off the release branch_.
     * Enter the tag also, normally if releasing a new public version the tag name will be `latest`.
 A beta release would be `next` and an alpha release would be `dev`.
 However while our package has no major version and is in beta only, we use `latest` for the tag and not `next`.
 So for current beta releases be sure to use the tag `latest`.